2026 Shortlist hero image

 • Stream 1Population health

-• Stream 2System and infrastructure transformation
+• Stream 2Science, technology and digital transformation

 • Population health